narcelin/contax/learningNotes.md

 ## DEV NOTES

+- Currently using useEffectFocus will need to link useEffect to changes in database somehow

 ### QZX

 - QZX comments will be made on issues that will need to be addressed before uploading to app store